duaraghav8/okta-admin/README.md

 ```

 ## Developing
 This project uses [Go Modules](https://blog.golang.org/using-go-modules) for dependency management.
-You must have Go v1.13 or higher installed on your system.
+You must have at least Go version 1.11 installed on your system to develop this project.

 ### Test
 ```bash